KamilHanna/AMMF/README.md

 ## 📂 Contents

 - `LAB(X)/` — A set of Jupyter notebooks, dataset and report from weekly lab sessions.
-- `FINALPROJECT/` — A comprehensive project integrating techniques from the course.
-It includes:
+- `FINALPROJECT/` — A comprehensive project integrating techniques learned from the course.

 ## 🧪 Lab Summaries